vitorS01/dream-code/README.md

 # Dream Code

- Welcome to DreamCode Contests, a platform designed to inspire, challenge, and empower developers and coding enthusiasts through a variety of programming contests and engaging features.
+ Welcome to DreamCode, a platform designed to inspire, challenge, and empower developers and coding enthusiasts through a variety of programming contests and engaging features.
 If you're passionate about problem-solving and competitive programming, you've found the right place

 # 🚀 Getting Started